ghi-electronics/Documentation/endpoint/tutorials/usb.md

 ### Camera

 The USB Camera library provides a stream of images.
+Note that only cameras with UVC (USB Video Class) standard are supported.

 ```cs
 usbhostController.OnConnectionChangedEvent += (a, b) =>